Advanced Search | Help

 The projected GDP return from the PGP as a whole is $6.4 billion per annum from 2025, as assessed by the New Zealand Institute of Economic Research (NZIER) in May 2014.
 The PGP also has the potential to achieve an additional $4.7 billion per annum by 2025 if all the R&D is successful, the aspirational stretch of PGP programmes is achieved, and the innovations are widely uptaken.
 (See further below under ‘Background’ for a report by the NZIER on the potential economic benefits from current and future PGP programmes).

 Government funding is released to programmes in stages on the receipt of invoices for work undertaken by contracted programmes in accordance with that programme's contract and programme plan.
-As at 30 June 2014, total government funding paid to programmes underway was $113.1 million.
-The budget appropriation for PGP is approximately $65m per annum; it has not fully expended in any one year to date.
+As at 31 August 2014, total government funding paid to programmes underway was $118.4 million.
+The budget appropriation for PGP is approximately $65m per annum; it has not been fully expended in any one year to date.

 The PGP has been successful in attracting high-quality investment proposals.